bbauska/W3Cx-5of5/README.md

 Here are a few ideas to play with the material learned in this section.
 Your classmates and the team who prepared the course will be happy to look at them and give feedback.
 Please post URLs of your work in this discussion forum.
-These projects are optional, meaning that they won\'t be graded.
+These projects are optional, meaning that they won&apos;t be graded.

 Try to write a video  player with a few custom buttons for